 Be sure to include any you may have neglected.
 You may want to delete these later after you have done some analytics and restrategizing, but you might also find a new use for them.
 For all your profiles, you should make sure you have two-step authentication where possible, and the best practice is to change your password every few months.

 Step 2.
 Analyze how social media platforms are performing

-There are a number of different tools that can help you with stats.
+Several different tools can help you with stats.
 Things to look for are what kind of traffic, sales, and signups you are getting from each platform, how many followers you have, and how people are engaging.
 You can use Google Analytics, social networks’ own analytics toolkits, and paid social media analytic tools.
 For example, Facebook Audience Insights provides insights about your target audiences, including aggregate information about geography, demographics, purchase behavior, and more.

 Step 3.
 Identify your high performers

-This means looking at how each social media platform is functioning overall as well as what types of content are the most popular.
-Follow this link to see two successful social media campaigns that made waves across various social media platforms including Twitter and Instagram.
+This means looking at how each social media platform is functioning overall and what types of content are the most popular.
+Follow this link to see two successful social media campaigns that made waves across various social media platforms, including Twitter and Instagram.